Christian McBride: Later life and career

 McBride was a member of saxophonist Joshua Redman's Quartet in the early 1990s with pianist Brad Mehldau and drummer Brian Blade.
 McBride began leading his own groups in 1995 after the release of his debut album Gettin' to It (Verve).
 Saxophonist Tim Warfield, pianists Charles Craig and Joey Calderazzo, and drummers Carl Allen and Greg Hutchinson are among the musicians who played in McBride's early groups.
 From 2000 to 2008, McBride led his own ensemble, the Christian McBride Band, with saxophonist Ron Blake, pianist/keyboardist Geoffrey Keezer, and drummer Terreon Gully.
 The band released two albums: Vertical Vision (Warner Bros., 2003) and Live at Tonic (Ropeadope, 2006).

+McBride appeared as a featured collaborator on Dave Brubeck's 1995 album Young Lions & Old Tigers.
+Brubeck composed the track "Here Comes McBride" as a piano and double bass duet for the two musicians.
+A review in PopMatters described the piece as having a jaunty blues feel that reflected Brubeck's roots in stride piano.

 In 1996, McBride contributed to the AIDS benefit album Offbeat: A Red Hot Soundtrip produced by the Red Hot Organization.

 McBride primarily plays double bass; however, he is equally adept on bass guitar.
 He played both on the album The Philadelphia Experiment, which included keyboardist Uri Caine and hip-hop drummer Ahmir "Questlove" Thompson.
 Other projects have included tours and recordings with the Pat Metheny Trio, the Bruce Hornsby Trio, and Queen Latifah.
 Like Paul Chambers, McBride can solo by playing his bass arco style.

 In 2006, McBride was named to the position of Creative Chair for Jazz with the Los Angeles Philharmonic, taking over from Dianne Reeves.
 He was signed to a two-year contract that was renewed for an additional two years.
 He was succeeded by Herbie Hancock in 2010.

 McBride performed with Sonny Rollins and Roy Haynes at Carnegie Hall on September 18, 2007, in commemoration of Rollins' 50th anniversary of his first performance there.
 McBride was also tapped by CBS to be a producer for the tribute to Rollins on the 2011 Kennedy Center Honors broadcast.